GAPS

 LPAIV H9N2: Gallinaceous poultry

 Sources of the virus are mainly faeces and respiratory secretions.
-Transmission is via contact with infected birds or contaminated fomites (surface water!).
-AIV is at least moderately contagious but does not spread as explosively as velogenic Newcastle disease virus or infectious bronchitis virus.
+Transmission is via contact with infected birds or contaminated fomites (surface water!). .
+Transmissibility of AIV varies among virus subtypes and pathotypes (LPAI or HPAI) and poultry species.
+Transmission being faster and to a higher extend between turkeys or between ducks compared to chickens.
 Oral transmission to mammals possible; other routes of mammalian infection possible (conjunctival transmission).
+Transmission between cattle, particularly dairy, of H5N1 HPAI appear to be associated with transmission via the udder during the milking.

 Knowledge regarding virus-host interactions, and on factors that affect virus excretion and spread, to allow more effective infection control, such as:

 Transmission from acutely infected individuals or contaminated fomites to susceptible hosts.
-Infectious period is short.
+Infectious period of HPAI virus infections in turkeys and chickens is shorter (on average < 5 days) than that in ducks and geese (> 5 days).
+Infectious periods for LPAI infections are longer thatn HPAI infections regardless of the poultry species.
 No evidence as yet for persistent infections/carrier state.

 The lesions in turkeys are similar to those in chickens, but may not be as marked due to a high proportion of hyperacute deaths.
 Ducks infected with HPAI and excreting the virus, may not show any clinical signs or lesions.
 In HPAIV infected geese neurologic signs may dominate (atactic movement, myoclonus, forced movements, torticollis, somnolence).
 Also neurological signs in ducks; corneal opacity in ducks.